For best experience please turn on javascript and use a modern browser!

 14:00–15:30 | Aula, University of Amsterdam

-Following the morning programme, UvA PhD candidate Ruben van Oosten will defend his thesis titled Papers in the Economics of Platforms
+Following the morning programme, UvA PhD candidate Ruben van Oosten sucessfully defended his thesis titled Papers in the Economics of Platforms

 Programme